Skip to main content

 Schedule IBM i/AS400 jobSchedule IBM i/AS400 job

-Newly created jobs will not run on the first day they are created to prevent an unintentionally large amount of jobs from running initially.
+Device42 does not automatically run newly created jobs on the first day to prevent running a large number of jobs at once.
 If you would like to run a job after its initial creation, select the Run Now button.